Form 1041 Reporting of Pecuniary Property-in-Kind Distributions: Tax Impact on Trusts and Estates

-A live 110-minute CPE webinar with interactive Q&A
+Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax professionals who advise fiduciaries in trust and estate matters with a thorough and practical guide to reporting pecuniary property-in-kind distributions from trusts and estates on Form 1041.
+This course will provide tax professionals who advise fiduciaries in trust and estate matters with a thorough and practical guide to reporting pecuniary property-in-kind distributions from trusts and estates on Form 1041.
 The panel will discuss proper reporting for property substitutions to meet pecuniary bequests, pecuniary formulas, and available tax elections to optimally apportion gain recognition.
 The program will also offer specific illustrations of the tax calculations and reporting of property distributions to meet pecuniary designations.

 - Default rule for treatment of pecuniary bequest distributions